taylorjg/emscripten-opencv/README.md

 goes on to solve the puzzle and show the solution.

 It works pretty well but the OpenCV.js file is very big.
-I have managed to get it down to about 4 MB from 8 MB by exlcuding some bits that I am not using.
+I have managed to get it down to about 4 MB from 8 MB by excluding some bits that I am not using.
 However, it occurred to me that if I could move the bounding box code from JavaScript to C++ and then build it as a WebAssembly, the overall result might be smaller.

 > **UPDATE:** This isn't the final version of the code but results so far are encouraging - my